 - Preheat oven to 350°F. Spray an 8-inch cake pan or Bundt pan.

-- Whisk the flour, pumpkin pie spice, baking powder, baking soda, salt, and the ginger pulp.
+- Whisk flour, pumpkin pie spice, baking powder, soda, salt, and ginger pulp.

-- In a separate bowl, whisk the egg, brown sugar, applesauce, oil, and vanilla.
+- Whisk egg, brown sugar, applesauce, oil, and vanilla in a separate bowl.

-- Stir the wet ingredients into the dry ingredients until just combined.
+- Stir wet ingredients into dry until combined.

-- Pour batter into the prepared pan and bake for 40-45 minutes.
-Cool completely.
+- Pour batter into pan and bake for 40-45 minutes.

-- Pour the glaze over the cooled cake and garnish with chopped walnuts.
+- Pour glaze over cooled cake and top with walnuts.

 Notes